zognin/tp/docs/DeveloperGuide.md

        <br>Expected: No recipe is edited.
 Error details shown in the result display box.
     1. Test case: `delete-ri`
        <br>Expected: No recipe is edited.
 Error details shown in the result display box.
-1. Editing a recipe ingredient
+1. Editing a recipe
-    1. Prerequisites: Recipe bookmarks list shows at least 1 recipe and at most 3 recipes.
+    1. Prerequisites: Recipe bookmarks list only has these 3 recipes:
+        * name: Banana split, price: $10
+        * name: Orange cake, price: $12
+        * name: Pecan pie, price: $10
      1. Test case: `edit-r 1 rn/Truffle fries rp/8.00`
        <br>Expected: First recipe in the recipe bookmarks list is edited to have recipe name 'Truffle fries' and recipe price of '$8.00'.
        Its position in the recipe bookmarks list may change.
-Details of the edited recipe shown in the result display box.
+Details of the edited recipe are shown in the result display box.
     1. Test case: `edit-r 1 rn/Apple pie`
        <br>Expected: First recipe in the recipe bookmarks list is edited to have recipe name 'Apple pie'.
        Its position in the recipe bookmarks list may change.
-Details of the edited recipe shown in the result display box.
+Details of the edited recipe are shown in the result display box.
     1. Test case: `edit-r rn/Apple pie`
        <br>Expected: No recipe is edited.
 Error details shown in the result display box.
     1. Test case: `edit-r`